DenVelc/kickstarter-data-analysis-insights/README.md

 # Kickstarter Data Analysis & Insights

 This project explores a dataset of over 370,000 Kickstarter projects launched between 2009 and 2017.
 The goal is to uncover meaningful insights about project success rates, backers, funding dynamics, and investor-attractive categories using Python and pandas.
-## Key Insights & Conclusions

-- **Theater, Dance, and Comics** categories had the highest success rates, with over 60% of projects reaching their funding goals.
-- Approximately 36% of all Kickstarter projects in the dataset were successful.
-- The most overfunded project (with a goal above $1,000) achieved more than 10000% of its original goal.
-- Project success rates generally increased from 2009 to 2015, peaking in 2015, followed by a slight decline.
-- Projects with a high number of backers and high completion rates were typically in the Games and Technology categories.
-- Successful projects had significantly more backers on average than failed ones.
-- The U.S. was by far the most active country in terms of project volume.
-- Shorter campaign durations (under 40 days) were more common among successful projects.
-- Categories like Games, Technology, and Design attracted the most funding but also had high failure rates, suggesting high risk-high reward dynamics.

 ##  Project Overview